JeffreyBenjaminBrown/hode/docs/ui.md

 and then execute the statement.
 Other commands resemble using the cursor keys in a text editor.

-I will call the first kind "language commands" and the second kind "keyboard commands".
+I will call the first kind `language commands` and the second kind `keyboard commands`.
 Note that while language commands can be executed from anywhere, keyboard commands depend on what is shown in the main window.

 # Language commands